platformsh/platformsh-docs/docs/src/guides/django/local/ddev.md

 ### Steps

 1. Create a new environment off of production.

     ```bash
     platform branch new-feature main
     ```

-    If working from a [source integration](/integrations/source), it will be necessary for a merge/pull request environment to be opened beforehand.
+    If working from a [source integration](/integrations/source), a merge/pull request environment needs to be opened beforehand.
-    Otherwise, work from an existing staging environment, and resync to the active merge/pull request environment once it's been activiated.
+    Otherwise, work from an existing staging environment, and sync to the active merge/pull request environment once it's been activated.

 2. Add DDEV configuration to the project.

     ```bash
     ddev config --auto
     ```

 3. Add a Python alias package to the configuration.

     ```bash
     ddev config --webimage-extra-packages python-is-python3
     ```

 4. Add an API token.

     {{% ddev/token %}}

 5. Connect DDEV to your project and environment (`new-feature`).

     {{% ddev/connect %}}

 6. Update DDEV's `php_version` and `post-start` commands.

     Python support in DDEV and the Platform.sh integration is in active development.
     At this time, the only officially supported runtime is PHP.
-    With a few changes, however, the generated configuration can be modified to run local Django environments.
+    With a few changes, the generated configuration can be modified to run local Django environments.

     So far, a `.ddev` directory has been created in the repository containing DDEV configuration up to this point.